crossroadlabs/Regex/README.md

 }
 ```

-The output of the code obove will be:
+The output of the code above will be:

 ```
 letter